DominicSimpson/facprojectsix/README.md

 ## Preamble

-###### For my Feature, I decided to construct a game based on the Greek legend of Theseus & the Minotaur.
-I wanted the Minotaur to be at the centre, and a number of Theseus sprites to navigate the Labyrinth and reach the Minotaur, whereupon they slay it.
+###### For my Feature, I decided to construct a game based on the Greek legend of Theseus & the Minotaur, the background of which I've included on the page with the game.
+I wanted the Minotaur to be at the centre of the Labyrinth, and a number of Theseus sprites to navigate the Labyrinth and reach the Minotaur, whereupon they slay it.
 I envisaged that each Theseus would be timed as they made their way through the maze to reach Theseus, and each would be timed.
 The real objective of the game would be to time each Theseus sprite, and compare them, with a message on screen displaying which Theseus reached the Minotaur in the quickest time.

 ## Preparation and Considerations